-Cocooned in exotic tabernacles, MAGGIE FOLLETT sheds her clothes and scepticism for a ritual cleansing with a dilute solution of lion and crocodile blood
+Cocooned in exotic tabernacles, I shed my clothes and scepticism for a ritual cleansing with a dilute solution of lion and crocodile blood

 A male friend brought me a leaflet, bearing the legend; “FOR MEN ONLY.
 Bring your penis to me.
 I will work on your penis and you will leave with surprise.
 Permanent Size expansion – larger or taller!”
 Over a few stiff drinks, we chuckled (hard).

 The “WOMEN ONLY” section was the clincher.
 “Come one … come all!
 24-hour result, 100% refund if it fails, Women’s Vagina Special” (plus some unrepeatable, but enticing descriptions of its efficacy).